One of these will do the trick

 Go to Settings > General > About to check your iPhone or iPad’s software version.

-Update your device if it doesn’t meet AirDrop’s requirement—go to Settings > General > Software Update to install iOS update.
+Update your device if it doesn’t meet AirDrop’s requirement—go to Settings > General > Software Update to install the iOS update.

 5. Disable Do Not Disturb